ramy-tawfik/ramy-tawfik.github.io/index.md

 Hello Everyone,

-My name is Ramy Tawfik, This is my ePortfolio to show my work for my CS-499 Computer Science Capstone My final class of myComputer Science Degree at Southern New Hampshire University.
+My name is Ramy Tawfik, this is my ePortfolio to show my work for my CS-499 Computer Science Capstone, My final class of my Computer Science Degree, at Southern New Hampshire University.

 I have learned many important concepts and skills in the Computer Science program.
 I learned about the software development life cycle “ Agile and waterfall”.
 Agile methodology was a new concept for me, and I learned a lot of important information about it and how to use Agile methodology while developing a software product.
 I also learned about object-oriented programing concepts and gained important skills when I develop software using different programming languages.
 I also learned C++, Java. these are very important and powerful programming languages that will help me in my career.
 I also learned other skills that I will use such as problem-solving skills and critical thinking skills.

+Completing my Computer Science degree at SNHU gave me a lot of experience and skills that I will need in my future career as a Software developer.
+Not just gave me knowledge but taught me how to continually learn and seek new skills and challenges.
+During my learning journey at SNHU, I’ve learned C++, Java, and Python.
+So, for my Final Project, I choose to do it using a new programming language C# because this will give me a chance to learn C# and learn new skills and face new challenges.
+I will use C# and Windows Forms to develop my project and also to learn new skills.

 ## Selected artifact
 I will be working on the final project for IT-145 which I developed using Java more than a year ago.
 The project was developing a console application as an authentication system for a Zoo